takuti/takuti.me/_content/en/note/td-to-amazon.md

 lang: en
 title: 'Next "Dot" in Journey: Curiosity-Driven Job Change in Canada (Aug 2021)'
 lastmod: '2022-09-02'
-keywords: [amazon, company, product, job, note, engineer, positive, customer, impacts, ompany]
+keywords: [amazon, company, product, job, note, engineer, how, positive, about, that]
-recommendations: [/note/becoming-a-freelancer-in-canada/, /note/product-management-and-bullshit-job/,
+recommendations: [/note/becoming-a-freelancer-in-canada/, /note/annual-review-2021/,
-  /note/becoming-a-product-manager/]
+  /note/product-management-and-bullshit-job/]
 ---

 After five years of dramatic days at [Treasure Data](https://www.treasuredata.com/) (TD), I decided to leave the company and join Amazon's Personalization team in Vancouver as a software engineer.
 When I first entered TD as an intern back in 2016, I didn't expect such a long, complex, and fruitful journey.
 I was influenced by the great corporate culture & colleagues literally on a daily basis, and I'm sure the 5-year experience will remain as a core of my life for a long time.